Situationship or relationship? How to tell what you’re actually in

 3. Open your heart

-Many of us fear rejection or we’re afraid of getting hurt,” says Neelam, “but that’s just the risk that we need to take in order to get on this journey of dating.”
+Many of us fear rejection or we’re afraid of getting hurt, but that’s just the risk that we need to take in order to get on this journey of dating,” Neelam says.
+So be honest about what you’re looking for, ask questions instead of guessing, and pay attention to how you feel as things unfold.

-It takes courage, of course, to put yourself out there and risk getting hurt.
-But true connection happens when you open your heart and share your authentic self.
+It takes courage, of course, to put yourself out there.
+But true connection happens when you open up your heart and share your authentic self.

 Love deeper, connect stronger